-The Sorrento, Phoenix, Atlanta and Monaco in particular are designed to suit the needs of those with Alzheimer's Disease.
+The Sorrento, Phoenix, Atlanta and Monaco in particular are designed with the aim of meeting the needs of those with Alzheimer's Disease.
 The Phoenix and Sorrento are helpful in the later stages of Alzheimer’s when muscular function can be reduced.
-Seating Matters Phoenix and Sorrento chairs are highly adjustable, providing support all over the body and accessories can be included at a later date if they are not needed at the initial assessment.
+Seating Matters Phoenix and Sorrento chairs are highly adjustable, providing support for the body and accessories can be included at a later date if they are not needed at the initial assessment.
 This allows the chair to meet changing needs over a long period of time.

 The Atlanta is particularly helpful in patients who suffer involuntary movements and can be challenging to seat.
 People with these symptoms may have an increased risk of falling out of their chairs because they forget that they are not as strong as they once were.
 The seat depth, high arm rests and leg rests keep the individual safe and snug in the chair.